apache/airflow/BREEZE.rst

         This is default subcommand if no subcommand is used.

-        Enters interactive shell where you can run all tests, start airflow webserver, scheduler, workers, interact with the database, run DAGs etc. It is the default command if no command is selected.
+        Enters interactive shell where you can run all tests, start Airflow webserver, scheduler, workers, interact with the database, run DAGs etc. It is the default command if no command is selected.
 The shell is executed in the container and in case integrations are chosen, the integrations will be started as separated docker containers - under the docker-compose